Secrets and variables

 Locks

-Nomad provides the ability to block a variable from being updated for a period of time by setting a lock on it.
+Nomad Enterprise can block the update of a variable for a period of time by setting a lock on it.
+Upon locking a variable, everyone can read it, but only the lock-holder can update it.

-Variable locks are great for stateful applications that are clustered together that utilize leader election.
+Variable locks are great for stateful applications clustered together that utilize leader election.
 View the variable locks concepts document for more details.